 In cases where the curvature is severe or does not respond to bracing, surgery may be recommended.
-At Texas Health Plano’s Scoliosis & Spine Tumor Center, experienced surgeons on the medical staff perform surgery using the most appropriate, innovative and least invasive spine surgery techniques.
-Less invasive surgery offers more cosmetically acceptable scars, a shorter hospital stay and a quicker recovery.
+At Texas Health Plano’s Scoliosis & Spine Tumor Center, experienced surgeons on the medical staff perform surgery using the most appropriate, innovative, and least invasive spine surgery techniques.
+Less invasive surgery offers more cosmetically acceptable scars, a shorter hospital stay, and a quicker recovery.

 The medical director of the center, Isador Lieberman, M.D., is internationally recognized for advancing the use of minimally invasive spinal surgery techniques to treat scoliosis.
-Rejesh G. Arakal, M.D. also leads the team of surgeons at Texas Health Plano who are supported by a specialized operating room team.
+Rajesh G. Arakal, M.D. also leads the team of surgeons at Texas Health Plano who are supported by a specialized operating room team.

 Surgery for scoliosis involves correcting and balancing the curve and fusing the bones in the curve together.
 The bones are held in place with one or two metal rods held down with hooks and screws until the bones knit themselves solid.

 Rehabilitation for surgical patients is designed to help them get back to their lives as quickly as possible.
-With some of the most experienced and qualified therapists in the area, advanced facilities and personalized, one-on-one therapy sessions, Rehabilitation Services at Texas Health Plano provides a positive environment for meeting rehabilitation goals.
+With some of the most experienced and qualified therapists in the area, advanced facilities, and personalized, one-on-one therapy sessions, Rehabilitation Services at Texas Health Plano provides a positive environment for meeting rehabilitation goals.